fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

   Adds the `fpm man` command for displaying man-style help pages about Fortran intrinsics and other language features.

+At the time of writing, there are almost 200 projects now using fpm.
 If you haven't tried fpm yet, please do!
 It has truly been a game-changing tool for many of us.